liuderchi/atom-i18n/CONTRIBUTING.md

 ## Steps to Contribute

-  1. please checkout [Pull Request Page](https://github.com/liuderchi/atom-i18n/pulls) first to see whether there is already someone contributing.
+  1. please checkout [Pull Request Page](https://github.com/liuderchi/atom-i18n/pulls) first in case there is already someone contributing.
   2. fork this repo
   3. clone the repo you just forked to your disk